refenv/cijoe/docs/source/tasks/index.rst

 * Minimal amount of "magic" keys

-  - ``doc``: Describe what the workflow does using multi-line plain-text
+  - ``doc``: Describe what the task does using multi-line plain-text
   - ``steps``: Ordered list of scripts, to inline-commands, to run

 Descriptions of the content is provided in the following subsections.

-.. _sec-resources-workflows-steps:
+.. _sec-resources-tasks-steps:

 Steps
 =====

-Although **cijoe** aims to be simple, with minimal "magic" and a low learning curve, there is some **yaml-magic** involved in the workflow steps.
-A step can take one of two forms: either as :ref:`sec-resources-workflows-inline-commands` or as :ref:`sec-resources-workflows-step-scripts`.
+Although **cijoe** aims to be simple, with minimal "magic" and a low learning curve, there is some **yaml-magic** involved in the task steps.
+A step can take one of two forms: either as :ref:`sec-resources-tasks-inline-commands` or as :ref:`sec-resources-tasks-step-scripts`.

 Both forms require that a step **must** have a **name**.
 This allows subsets of steps to be executed via the ``cijoe`` command-line tool.
 When naming steps,